MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/assistants-csharp.md

 Assistant assistant = await assistantClient.CreateAssistantAsync(deploymentName, assistantOptions);

-// Now we'll create a thread with a user query about the data already associated with the assistant, then run it ThreadCreationOptions threadOptions = new()
+// Create and run a thread with a user query about the data already associated with the assistant ThreadCreationOptions threadOptions = new()
 {
     InitialMessages = { "How well did product 113045 sell in February?
 Graph its trend over time." }